parsiya/parsiya.net/content/post/2021/2021-02-17-namecheap-github-pages/index.markdown

 [hugo-host-github]: https://gohugo.io/hosting-and-deployment/hosting-on-github/

 [begbounty.com][begbounty] is a simple single page Hugo website.
-But, it works for more complex deployments.
+But it works for more complex deployments.

 You can see the workflow here: